 Building local equity is the key to campaigns for 100% renewable energy, giving everyone a chance to own a piece of their energy future.
 What does control of our electric grid look like?
 Check out these images to help illustrate … Read More

-In this episode of Local Energy Rules, John Farrell and Wade Underwood talk with Susan Osborne, the former Mayor of Boulder, CO, about that city’s effort to take control of its energy future.
-Thanks to Susan’s leadership and the vision … Read More
+In this episode of Local Energy Rules, John Farrell and Wade Underwood talk with Susan Osborne, the former Mayor of Boulder, CO, about that city’s effort to take control of its energy future. … Read More

 Like many cities attempting to solve climate change at a local level, Minneapolis is finding the prospect more challenging that it may have imagined.
 The lion’s share of emissions (two-thirds in the case of Minneapolis) come from electricity and gas … Read More

 What began as a group of neighbors hoping to reduce their impact on global warming has since become a major force for solar advocacy in Washington, DC.
-The Mount Pleasant Solar Cooperative was started by two teenage boys who wanted … Read More
+The Mount Pleasant Solar Cooperative was started by two teenage boys who wanted to make solar power convenient and affordable through a bulk-purchase program… Read More